 Explanation: as.matrix function should be used to coerce a data frame to a matrix.
 It might seem that the as.matrix() function should be used to coerce a data frame to a matrix.

-8. What would be the output of the following code?
+8. What will be the output of the following R code?

 x <- (“a”, “b”) as.logical(x)